 HRUC has now developed a new set of Strategic Aims to 2030 and our new Curriculum Ambition 2030 to drive robust curriculum area level Development Plans used across HRUC.
-The College has well developed 16-19 Study Programmes offering learners a balanced curriculum centered around a main vocational or academic qualification and maturing & expanding pilots to meet national qualification reform (including seven T-Levels pathways and accompanying Level 2 Foundation T-Level Programmes).
-T-level reforms continue to evolve at HRUC will expand to ten routes 2024/25.
+The College has well developed 16-19 Study Programmes offering learners a balanced curriculum centered around a main vocational or academic qualification and maturing & expanding pilots to meet national qualification reform (including twelve T-Levels pathways and accompanying Level 2 Foundation T-Level Programmes).
+T-level reforms continue to evolve and HRUC will expand to fourteen pathways in 2025/26.
 HRUC has a significant emphasis on developing employability skills, in particular work ready skills and Maths & English.
-For 2023/24 they now make up 38% percent of all learner aim starts and the resources to deliver this have been revised and deployed accordingly.
+For 2023/24 they now make up 39% percent of all learner aim starts and the resources to deliver this have been revised and deployed accordingly.
 The former ensures an emphasis on providing students with experience of the world of work, including direct work experience, significant industry placements and opportunities to develop higher study skills as independent learners.
-Work Experience readiness and staffing to source the volume requirements will necessitate further investment in staffing for 2023/24 and beyond.
+Work Experience readiness and staffing to source the volume requirements has increased substantially in 2024/25 and will continue to evolve to meet demand.

-In 2022/23, the White Paper/Skills for Jobs has further focused HRUC's drive to present a skills/employer responsive curriculum, one that is ratified through our employer partnership activity which while strong must now further develop.
+The White Paper/Skills for Jobs has further focused HRUC's drive to present a skills/employer responsive curriculum, one that is ratified through our employer partnership activity which while strong must now further develop.
 The College continues to adjust its curriculum portfolio in line with the demands of learners and industry- and this is reflected in Ofsted terms as Curriculum Intent.
-There is a very good match between college provision and the declared LEP and WLA priority sector areas and 96% 2023/24 full time courses have a named/significant employer link.
+There is a very good match between college provision and the declared LEP and WLA priority sector areas and 93% of 2024/25 full time courses have a named/significant employer link.
 This work will be enriched by our new Employer Advisory Groups.
-Further 2022/23 capital investment in specialist kit has supported STEM as a key area of the College's provision and new Institute of technology wing, with Schools of Engineering (Technology & Innovation and Mechanical & Electronic) and Science maintaining significant provision and strengthening links with and progression into employment.
+Further 2023/24 capital investment in specialist kit has supported STEM as a key area of the College's provision and new Institute of Technology wing, with Schools of Engineering (Technology & Innovation and Mechanical & Electronic) and Science maintaining significant provision and strengthening links with and progression into employment.
+In addition to this, the new STEM building at Richmond College has been operational since September 2024.

-The College's Academic (A levels/GCSE), Computing, Business curriculum areas remain popular with a notable increase in Construction students into 2023/24 also.
-ESOL (adult growth continues) and part-time English & Maths is strengthening across HRUC.
+The College's Academic (A levels/GCSE), Computing and Business curriculum areas remain popular with a notable increase in Construction students into 2024/25 also.
+ESOL (adult growth) continues and part-time English & Maths is strengthening across HRUC.